Find Child Care

 4. Research child care providers

-Additional resource to help you with your search: the Department of Early Learning's You Have a Choice Guide to Finding Quality Early Care.
+Additional resource to help you with your search: You Have a Choice Guide to Finding Quality Early Care.
 English and

 5. Initiate your new child care plan